-Interest expense was \$4.2 million during the three months ended October 31, 2018, compared to less than \$0.1 million of interest expense in the same period a year ago.
-The increase in our interest expense is due to the non-cash interest expense of \$3.0 million related to the amortization of debt discount and issuance costs, and stated interest of \$1.2 million associated with the Convertible Senior Notes issued in March 2018.
+Interest expense increased \$4.3 million and \$8.5 million during the three and six months ended January 31, 2019, respectively, compared to the same periods a year ago.
+The increase in our interest expense is due to the non-cash interest expense of \$3.0 million and \$6.0 million related to the amortization of debt discount and issuance costs, and stated interest of \$1.2 million and \$2.5 million during the three and six months ended January 31, 2019, respectively, associated with the Convertible Senior Notes issued in March 2018.